Subscribe to Waaagh! Fest!

 You must provide access to your own rules (which include the actual Codex used for your army), dice, templates, pen/pencil, calculator, or anything else you will need during the course of regular play.

 Objective Markers: Some of the scenarios will require objective markers.
-Please bring 4 objective markers as you see fit.
-We're not going to mandate a specific size but in line with the theme of having fun, don't be that "guy/girl".
+Please bring 3 objective markers as you see fit.
+We’re not going to mandate a specific size but in line with the theme of having fun, don’t be that “guy/girl”.
 They probably should be on 25mm/40mm bases or something close to that.
-If you've spent hours modeling a really cool looking commo tower that's "about" 2.5" in diameter, I'm sure it'll be fine.
-DON'T be the one that shows up with something the size of a CD/DVD or a couple of sequines and expect to not be hammered by the Sportmanship score…
+If you’ve spent hours modeling a really cool looking commo tower that’s “about” 2.5″ in diameter, I’m sure it’ll be fine.
+DON’T be the one that shows up with something the size of a CD/DVD or a couple of sequin’s and expect to not be hammered by the Sportmanship score…

 In order to keep the tournament running on schedule, when time is called for a round, all player’s must drop the dice and stop playing – no exceptions.
 Your being extremely close to winning is NOT justification for playing past the allotted time.
 Because of this, please be aware of the time left in the round and do not start a turn that EACH player cannot finish.
 If you were not clear on this DO NOT START A GAME TURN THAT EACH PLAYER CANNOT FINISH.
 “But I will win if we do another turn really fast” is NOT sufficient ground to start another turn.
 If you are that worried about it you are playing in the wrong tournament.